Dual-ported video RAM: Description

+VRAM operates by not discarding the excess bits in the row.
+Instead, the data read into the row storage is also sent to a second set of latches which is connected to an associated bit shifter.
+From that point, the data can be read out one bit at a time by triggering the shifter.
+This requires only two pins, one for the output bit, and another for the input trigger (or strobe).
+VRAM generally does not have two address buses, meaning that the CPU and graphics still have to interleave their accesses to the chip, but as a whole row of data is read out to the graphics driver, and that row might represent multiple scan lines on the screen, the number of times it has to interrupt the CPU can be greatly reduced.

 Such operation is described in the paper "All points addressable raster display memory" by R. Matick, D. Ling, S. Gupta, and F. Dill, IBM Journal of R&D, Vol 28, No. 4, July 1984, pp. 379–393.
 To use the video port, the controller first uses the DRAM port to select the row of the memory array that is to be displayed.
 The VRAM then copies that entire row to an internal row-buffer which is a shift register.
 The controller can then continue to use the DRAM port for drawing objects on the display.
 Meanwhile, the controller feeds a clock called the shift clock (SCLK) to the VRAM's video port.
-Each SCLK pulse causes the VRAM to deliver the next data bit, in strict address order, from the shift register to the video port.
+Each SCLK pulse causes the VRAM to deliver the next data in strict address order, from the shift register to the video port.
 For simplicity, the graphics adapter is usually designed so that the contents of a row, and therefore the contents of the shift-register, corresponds to a complete horizontal line on the display.

 Shift to SDRAM

 Through the 1990s, many graphic subsystems used VRAM, with the number of megabits touted as a selling point.
-In the late 1990s, synchronous DRAM technologies gradually became affordable, dense, and fast enough to displace VRAM, even though it is only single-ported and more overhead is required.
+In the late 1990s, SDRAM technologies gradually became affordable, dense, and fast enough to displace VRAM, even though it is only single-ported and more overhead is required.
 Nevertheless, many of the VRAM concepts of internal, on-chip buffering and organization have been used and improved in modern graphics adapters.